cognitedata/cognite-sdk-js/README.md

 ### Testing

-This repo contains some integration tests that require a CDF API key for [cognitesdk-js](https://cognite.fusion.cognite.com/cognitesdk-js/) project.
+This repo contains some integration tests that relies on OIDC specifically `msal-node` library.

+**Important to know**:
+- Some of the integration tests could be eventually consistent
+- Some of test cases are skipped due to expensive and heavy API calls which only need to run once
+- `packages/stable/src/__tests__/api/groups.int.spec.ts` test relies on specific `testDataSetId`

 Talk to any of the contributors or leave an issue and it'll get sorted.
-GitHub Action will run the test and has its own API key.
+GitHub Action will run the test and has its own secrets set.

 Run tests: